 Before entering the prestigious Escuela Superior de Música Reina Sofía in Madrid to study with Zakhar Bron and his assistant Yuri Volguin (2005-2011), she studied in Zaragoza under the direction of Valeri Gazarian.
 During her studies in Madrid, Alma was awarded by the Queen Sofía of Spain as the most distinguished student of Zakhar Bron’s Chair.
-As well she was the 1st violinist of the Albeniz Quartet, which was awarded as the most distinguished string quartet for 3 years, in the Chairs of Rainer Schmidt, Alasdair Tait and Heime Müller.
+As well she was the 1st violinist of the Albeniz Quartet, which was awarded as the most distinguished string quartet for three years, in the Chairs of Rainer Schmidt, Alasdair Tait and Heime Müller.
 They also had the opportunity to work intensively with all the members of the Alban Berg Quartet, Walter Levin, Menahem Pressler and Ferenc Rados among others.

 Alma finished her studies with a Master Specialized in Soloist Performance at the Zürcher Hochschule der Künste in Zürich, with Zakhar Bron (2011-2013).

 Participating in National and International violin competitions, she obtained the 1st Prize at Vila de Salou Competition, 1st Prize at Teodoro Ballo Competition, 2nd Prize at Juventudes Musicales de España and the Bronze Medal at the International Wieniawski-Lipinski Competition, among others.

 During the years 2013 and 2014, Alma was a member of the Jubilee Quartet based in London.
 They won the 2nd prize at the Karol Szymanowski International Quartet Competition in Poland.
 The quartet made many tours around Europe and Canada (with two remarkable concerts in the Wigmore Hall).
 They had their studies in the Instituto de Cámara of Madrid with Prof. Günter Pichler and in the Hochschule für Musik in Basel with Prof. Rainer Schmidt, as well they received the guidance of the Belcea Quartet.
 They were selected as “Quartet in Residence” in Aldeburgh they participated in the prestigious MISQA (McGill International String Quartet Academy) in Canada.